My Story

 After the AIT at Ft Belvoir, VA, my permanent duty station was at Ft.
 Carson in Colorado Springs, Colorado.
 During the 2 week intake period at Ft.
 Carson I got notice that due to my high score in school I had been promoted from E-1 to E-3, which was a rare achievement in such a short time.
 Then I learned that due to that and my entrance exam score I was eligible be assigned to the elite Army Security Agency unit.
 I would need a "Secret" clearance and I had to pass an accelerated GED course, which I did pretty easily.
 All of this really made me feel like a big shot and soon I wanted to live off post in a rented house so I would have a place to party and take women I picked up in bars.
 I had a pretty cool 1958 Ford pickup truck that I drove from California, but I wanted a luxury car for driving around to find women so I went into debt to buy a very nice Buick Century.
 I really wanted a Riviera but couldn't qualify so I settled for the Century.
 I drank every night and often went to a few bars looking for easy women.
 Soon I had a DUI in Denver.
 I picked up one girl that didn't give in right away so I visited her apartment a few times until I finally got what I wanted.
 I promptly broke up with her so two of her neighbors got mad and came after me to beat me up.
 After a high speed chase by those guys around Colorado Springs with me in that Buick I managed to get away, but destroyed the transmission in the process.

 Returning to Sacramento, and not welcome to live with Mom anymore, I survived the best I could.
-Drug dealing was no longer an option, so I went into business as a junk dealer.
+I went into business as a junk dealer.
 I met my first wife at the place I was peddling junk.
 She was a 14 year old run away named Sally.
 I took her in to be my "housekeeper", which lasted about a day before I was sleeping with her.
 Sally really did love me and she stood by me loyally for years.
 I repaid her love with drunkenness and cruelty.
 I did manage to convince her to go home and to finish high school, but this was more for my own selfish desire to be free to do whatever I wanted than anything else.
 Over the following couple of years Sally would ride the bus from Rancho Cordova to North Highlands where she would wait at my apartment until I came home from work.
 We would have dinner and sex and then I would take her back home to Rancho Cordova where she was living with her parents and finishing her school years.
 I guess I was trying to be decent on some level, and she did graduate high school, but I was still deep into my alcoholism and behaving very selfishly trying to be a big shot.

 My dad had done some work for a man named Chuck DeLaney and Chuck owned a used furniture and appliance business with locations in Del Paso Heights in North Sacramento, North Highlands near McClellan Air Force Base and on Franklin Blvd in South Sacramento.
 His devoted and very pretty wife Mary helped out at the front of the stores and together they had a large Catholic family of several girls and one boy that were all young and went to private Catholic school.
 Chuck was a big tall loud man with poor English, a big winning smile and a curiously charismatic way about him.
 It was like you always knew he was somehow taking advantage of you, but nevertheless everyone would make the deal with him anyway.